 Luigi Lablache was a famous bass singer born in Naples on 6 December 1791.
 His father, Nicola Lablache, was a merchant from Marseilles and his mother an Irish woman named Franziska Bietak.
-Lablache displayed an unusual inclination for music at an early and captured the notice of Joseph Napoleon, who took an interest in the 12-year-old after Lablache’s father became a victim of the French Revolution.
+Lablache displayed an unusual inclination for music at an early and captured the notice of Joseph Bonaparte, who took an interest in the 12-year-old after Lablache’s father became a victim of the French Revolution.

 Because of Lablache’s talents, Napoleon also procured a place for him at the Conservatorio della pieta de’ Turchini in Naples.
 However, Lablache was interested in the stage and decided that he didn’t want to devote himself solely to music.
-This resulted in him run away five times from the Conservatory and gaining employment at local theatres.
-Because of Lablache’s antics a royal law was issued that put an end to Lablache’s escape.
+This resulted in him running away five times from the Conservatory and gaining employment at local theatres.
+Because of his antics a royal law was issued that put an end to Lablache’s escape.
 The royal law stated:

 “[A]ny theatre director … who should engage, without the express permission of the government, a pupil of the Conservatory, should pay a fine of 2000 ducats, and … [have] his theatre [closed] for a fortnight.”

 At the age of eighteen, Lablache graduated from the Conservatory.
 He immediately found employment at the theatre San Carlino in the comedic role of “Buffo Napolitano.”
 Five months later, Lablache married the daughter of the celebrated actor named Pinotti.
 His wife then procured the same role of “Buffo Napolitano” for him at Messina.
-Soon after, she found him employment as a singer at the theatre of Palermo.
-Palmermo is where he made his debut in Stefano Pavesi’s Ser Marcantonio.
+Soon after, she found him employment as a singer at the theatre of Palermo, where he made his debut in Stefano Pavesi’s Ser Marcantonio.

 After seven years at Milan, Lablache decided to widen his horizons and his fame.
 This caused him to travel.
 He went first to Turin and sang in Ferdinando Paer’s Agnese and played the role of “Uberto.”
 He received great applause as Uberto because that role was said to be extremely difficult.
-He next went to Naples, then to Venice, and, in 1824, he appeared in Vienna.
-In Vienna, he filled the roles of “Figaro,” “Assure,” “Geronimo,” and “Umberto.”
+He next went to Naples, then to Venice, and, in 1824, he appeared in Vienna where he filled the roles of “Figaro,” “Assure,” “Geronimo,” and “Umberto.”
 He also enraptured the audiences to such a degree that a medal was coined for him that bore an inscription by the Marchese of Gargallo and read:

 “Actione Roscio, I ope cantu comparandus, utraque lauru conserta ambobus major.“